meltoner/agrofelis/components/vehicle-power/readme.md

 The ESP8266 ESP-01/01S 5V WiFi Relay Module includes a problematic factor in its design.
 The problem is that when it is powered up it momentarily switches its relay creating an unintended flow of energy.
 The problem occurs because of the pin used by the shield which turns on ESP8266 boot.
 To fix this problem the board route to that pin must be cut using a cutting tool or small Dremel and remapped to another pin such as GPIO3 that doesn't have this inherent issue.
 Finnaly the micro controller must be reprogrammed to utilise the new pin intended.

-The following solution described here was employed https://github.com/IOT-MCU/ESP-01S-Relay-v4.0/issues/1#issuecomment-808784642
+The solution described here was employed https://github.com/IOT-MCU/ESP-01S-Relay-v4.0/issues/1#issuecomment-808784642

 The following folder contains the ESP8266 source code utilizing the GPIO pin 3 as well as connecting to the Agrofelis robot default Wifi network.

 - [src/ESP8266Relay/](src/ESP8266Relay/)

 ## Power system components